Calculating your Benefits

 Normally the 'best of the last 3 years' principle will cater for any fluctuations in pay leading up to retirement.

 Exchanging your Pension

-If, on retirement, you prefer to have a lump sum as well as a pension, you can provide one by Commutation.
+If, on retirement, you prefer to have a lump sum as well as a pension, you can provide for one by exchanging a part of your pension, otherwise known as Commutation.

 Before your pension is due to come into payment, you will be given this option and will therefore have to deicide whether you wish to commute, and if so, how much pension you would like to convert into a lump sum.
 This can be up to 25% of the value of your pension.
 You would receive £12 as a lump sum for each £1 of pension that you commute.